gushakov/cargo-clean/README.md

 Wherever possible, I'll try to mention the original code which was consulted for any specific implementation point.

-### How run
+### How to run

 This application is a standard Spring Boot application.
 There is also a Docker compose file with a Postgres database, which should be started prior to the execution of the application.
+You may need to start the database for some of the integration tests as well.

 ### Exploring DDDSample DB